JJRoca/swaglabs-qa-manual-project/01_test_plan/test_plan_swagLabs.md

 # Test Plan - Swag Labs

 ## 1. Introduction
-This document details the Test Plan for the Swag Labs demo website (https://www.saucedemo.com/).The primary objective is to validate the application's functionality and usability, and to identify possible defects before a hypothetical product release.
+This document details the Test Plan for the Swag Labs demo website (https://www.saucedemo.com/).
+The primary objective is to validate the application's functionality and usability, and to identify possible defects before a hypothetical product release.

 ## 2. Scope Test